Gulls

 The specific name refers to the Delaware River.
 Presumably, the type specimen was collected there.

-Ring-billed gulls, adult in evening light (upper), adult and immature (centre), and immature, Mill Neck Creek, Long Island, New York State.
-(Photos copyright © by Kaj Halberg)
+Ring-billed gull, adult in evening light, Mill Neck Creek, Long Island, New York State.
+(Photo copyright © by Kaj Halberg)

 Ring-billed gulls, resting on an ice-covered pond, St. John’s Church, Cold Spring Harbor, Long Island.
 (Photo copyright © by Kaj Halberg)